jaystack/functionly-doc/wiki/deployment.md

 > The `package` command of CLI is not supported.
 It directly checks the DynamoDB.

 ## AWS deployment
+> Disclaimer: As functionly provisions AWS services, charges may apply to your AWS account.
+We suggest you to visit https://aws.amazon.com/pricing/services/ to revise the possible AWS costs.

 The deployment of the application in an AWS environment is done via [CloudFormation](https://aws.amazon.com/cloudformation/).
 Packaging creates CloudFormation templates and these will be used to create and update the application resources (IAM roles, Lambdas, Dynamo tables, S3 storages, etc...)

 # Plugins